braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ### Minimum SDK versions

-Messages created using the drag-and-drop editor can only be sent to users on the following minimum SDK versions.
+Messages created using the Drag-and-Drop Editor can only be sent to users on the following minimum SDK versions.
 See the [Prerequisites][1] section of Creating an in-app message with drag-and-drop for more details and nuances to be aware of.

 {% sdk_min_versions swift:5.0.0 android:8.0.0 web:2.5.0 %}